whitfieldsdad/go-process-monitor/README.md

 # Process monitor

-⚠️ This project is under active development ⚠️
+## How it works

+- Lookup processes every 10 milliseconds and look for new ones

 ## Features

-- Track the creation of new processes on macOS without privileged access
+- Track the creation of new processes on Windows, Linux, and macOS without privileged access
 - JSONL output

 ## Usage